At Close Range: Soundtrack

 Music for the film was composed by Patrick Leonard, who had been working on an instrumental theme for Paramount's 1986 film Fire with Fire, and wanted to enlist Madonna for the vocals.
 Leonard was turned down by Paramount for that project, but Madonna, who was at the time married to Sean Penn, decided that the theme would work well for At Close Range.
 She wrote the lyrics and presented a demo cassette to director James Foley, and suggested Leonard compose the film's soundtrack.
 The theme with Madonna's lyrics became the single "Live to Tell".
 A slower instrumental version opened the film's main title sequence, a harbinger of the end credit sequence, which was accompanied by the version from Madonna's third studio album, True Blue (1986).
 Versions of the instrumental show up throughout.
 The instrumental film score by Leonard remained unreleased until a version of the main titles appeared on the Internet in 2014, although the 7" single of "Live to Tell" included a B-side incomplete instrumental version of the score.

 The music featuring in the film included a number of popular songs from the late 1970s, including "Miss You" by The Rolling Stones, "Boogie Oogie Oogie" by A Taste of Honey, as well as a number of arrangements featuring LeRoux.

+Release

+At Close Range was theatrically released by Orion Pictures on April 18, 1986, in the United States.

+Home media

+At Close Range was released on VHS by Vestron Video on October 29, 1986, in the United States.